 The LendingCoin offers the facility to make payments using its token and also encourages the resulting monthly payments through any refinancing conducted on the platform.

-This makes it obvious to conclude that blockchain is the future of real estate and thus, it won’t be affordable to exist in the market by overlooking it.
+This makes it obvious to conclude that blockchain is the future of the real estate, and thus, it won’t be affordable to exist in the market by overlooking it.
 Something that proves that it is high time for real estate companies to hire a blockchain development company and upgrade their business model.

 When it comes to investing in Blockchain app development for real estate, there are basically two approaches you can go with:-

-Now while we are familiar with the uses of blockchain technology in real estate and the companies embracing it, it is good to be aware of the fact that there are still some challenges hindering the evolution of blockchain-based real estate economy.
+Now while we are familiar with the uses of blockchain technology in real estate and the companies embracing it, it is good to be aware of the fact that there are still some challenges hindering the evolution of the blockchain-based real estate economy.
 Something we will end our article with.

 It’s true that blockchain is one of the top technology trends in the real estate domain.
 But, the technology is still evolving.
 Because of this, many entrepreneurs are finding it tough to understand its potential thoroughly.
-This is acting as a barrier in the process of integrating Blockchain technology in real estate business.
+This is acting as a barrier in the process of integrating Blockchain technology in the real estate business.

 [Bonus Read: An Entrepreneur’s Handbook to Blockchain]

-In real estate economy, billions of global transactions are made annually.
+In the real estate economy, billions of global transactions are made annually.
 This demands a network that can handle large transactions volume.
 However, there are still not many options available in the Blockchain space to meet this need.

 While Bitcoin is able to handle 5 transactions per second, Ethereum is offering the opportunity to manage 15 transactions every second.
-Likewise, Ripple’s XRP – which is one the cryptocurrencies trends, is hoping to perform 1,500 transactions per second.
+Likewise, Ripple’s XRP – which is one of the cryptocurrencies trends, is hoping to perform 1,500 transactions per second.

 However, this is still not close to the need of large-scale companies that requires ultra-speed processing in real-time.